jat255/strava-to-fittrackee/README.md

       - You'll need to use your "Client ID" and "Client Secret" from this page
   - [Poetry](https://python-poetry.org/) installed on the system where this tool will run
+  - A Python installation version 3.9 or higher.
+Installing this will depend on your specific system, but I highly recommend using [`pyenv`](https://github.com/pyenv/pyenv), which will allow you to install any version of Python you'd like and choose between them as needed.
+Assuming you have at least one 3.9 or higher version installed with `pyenv`, Poetry is smart enough to pick up that and use the correct Python version when installing `strava-to-fittrackee`.
+      - If you prefer to use system packages, on recent versions of Ubuntu you should be able to run `sudo apt install python3.9`.
+If using the system package, you'll probably also need to run `poetry env use 3.9` to configure poetry to use that specific version.
+      - If using `pyenv`, running `$ pyenv install 3.9.16` or `$ pyenv install 3.10.10`
+        should get you a version that will work with `s2f.py`.
+In this case, Poetry should be clever enough to analyze the versions of Python you have installed and pick the correct one (although you can also run that `poetry env use` command to specify a particular one)

 ## Installation